Hidden-Gem-Music/Hidden-Gem-Music/hidden-gem-music-app/Documentation/routing-state-and-navigation.md

 ## Hidden Gems focus-selection handoff

 Hidden Gems uses app-owned focus handoff so a preview click from another screen can open the full Hidden Gems screen on the intended song.

+Direct/reload behavior:

+- direct `/hidden-gems` navigation without a confirmed country/year context should show the Hidden Gems country/year intro prompt
+- app-driven Hidden Gems navigation from Country pages or hidden-gem preview clicks should bypass the intro and open the intended country/year page
+- `App.tsx` uses a short-lived session handoff marker to distinguish app-driven Hidden Gems navigation from a fresh direct/reload path
+- when the Hidden Gems intro is active, route params should not force a stale country/year back onto the intro route

 Current focus-selection payload can include: